 In a common way, orthodontics is the act of straightening dislocated teeth back to their normal position.

 An appropriate age to start child orthodontics

-We explained all about the appropriate age for orthodontics in the article why should children visit an orthodontist before the age of 7?.
 Orthodontists believe that the best age is when children reach 7 years old.
-A bite younger or older depending on the correction treatment is considered, too.
+Whether starting from younger or older ages, it all depends on the type of treatment.
 All in all, 7 years of age is the best as we explain some factors below.

 Why should correction start from 7?